Time: 14:50 - 15:15

 In October 2008 Alastair broadcast an award-winning one hour documentary on BBC2 about his own breakdown in 1986.
 Both the film, Cracking Up, and All In The Mind, won considerable praise from mental health charities and campaign groups for helping to break down the taboo surrounding mental health, leading to his election as Mind Champion of the Year award in May 2009.

-Alastair Campbell and Geoff McDonald will both share their personal stories about the mental health challenges in their lives, and share views about how to view mental health differently.
+Alastair Campbell, Writer and Former Spokesperson for Tony Blair, and Geoff McDonald, Former Global VP for HR at Unilever will both share their personal stories about the mental health challenges in their lives.